AndreaMLarson/Project-13/README.md

 The machines on the internal network are not exposed to the public Internet.
 =======

 Only the Jump-Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the host machine IP address.
+Access to this machine is only allowed from the workstation IP address.
+(Home network IP in this scenario)

 Machines within the network can only be accessed by ssh from the Jump-Box virtual machine.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_